Nonexistence of extremals for the adjoint restriction inequality on the hyperboloid: Introduction

-For reference, we write here the best constants in convolution form,
+For reference, we write here the best constants in convolution form:

-It would be interesting to analyze the case $d=1$ for even integers greater or equal to $6$.
-Our argument relies on the explicit computation of the $n^{th}$-fold convolution of the measure $\sigma$ with itself and this seems to be computationally involving if $n\geq 3$.
+It would be interesting to analyze the case $d=1$ for even integers greater than or equal to $6$.
+Our argument relies on the explicit computation of the $n$-fold convolution of the measure $\sigma$ with itself, and this seems to be computationally complicated if $n\geq 3$.